smbanasik/SeededRNG/README.md

 - For saving the state, of a channel, call `save_channel`
   - This number must be stored by the user
 - To load the state, call `load_channel` with a number provided by `save_channel`

+## How to Contribute

+If you have some improvement to make, make a pull request.
+Try to keep the format similar to what has been written.